 Philmont has the finest staff in America.
-Each man and woman on the large seasonal staff is carefully selected and trained.
-Scouting spirit, knowledge of camping skills, keen interest in their respective program specialties, and a love for Philmont make the staff dedicated to seeing that you have a rewarding and memorable experience.
+Each staff member is carefully selected and trained.
+Scouting spirit, knowledge of camping skills, keen interest in their respective program specialties, and a love for Philmont lead the staff to deliver a rewarding and memorable experience.